mcolom/pacman_doc/README.md

 The 6 MHz clock signal is fed into the D flip flop at 8C, which has its output connected to its input.
 Therefore, it halves the input frequency, producing the first 1H output.
 The rest of divisions are obtained with the binary counters 3R and 3S.

-Each Hi can be understood as dividing the master clock i times, producing a frequency of (6 / (2*i)) = 3/i MHz.
-The 3R flip flop is fed with 1H, and it produces 2H (1.5 MHz), 4H (750 KHz), 8H (375 KHz), 16H (187.5 KHz).
+To simplify the notation, let's consider that our working clock is half of the master clock, that is 3 MHz.
-Then the counter at 3S goes on with the counting, fed by the carry bit of 3R, and produces 32H (93.8 KHz), 64H (46.9 KHz), 128H (23.4 KHz), and 256H (11.7 KHz).
+Then, the notation iH means dividing the frequency of the working clock by i.
+1H is dividing by 1, so it's 3 MHz, 2H is 1.5 MHz, 4H is 0.75 MHz, and so on.
+The counter at 3S, fed by the carry bit of 3R, produces 32H (93.8 KHz), 64H (46.9 KHz), 128H (23.4 KHz), and 256H (11.7 KHz).
+1H is one cycle of the working clock.

 ## Horizontal and vertical sync